department-of-veterans-affairs/va.gov-team/Practice Areas/Accessibility/GUIDANCE-severity-rubric.md

 * [Not managing focus for single-page applications](https://adhocteam.us/2018/02/20/developer-driven-focus-management-for-single-page-applications/)

 ### Potential Users Impacted
-* Screen reader, assistive devices
+* Keyboard navigation
-* Low vision users
+* Screen reader or other assistive device
-* Users who have an identified issue seeing or more colors
+* Users who have partial vision or are blind
-* Keyboard users
+* Users who are hard of hearing or deaf
-* Users with identified short-term memory, other cognitive issues
+* Users with identified short-term memory or other cognitive issues

 ### Time to Fix
 * Issue should be prioritized for next 1-3 sprint fix

-## Severity: Minor (Level 3)
+## 508-defect-3 (Minor)

 ### Type of issue:
 * Minor errors in automated testers like [aXe plugin](https://www.deque.com/axe), [SortSite](https://www.powermapper.com/products/sortsite/), [AATT](https://github.com/paypal/AATT)